myphysicslab/myphysicslab/src/docs/Architecture.md

 _Key Points:_

-+ LabCanvas manages an HTML5 canvas and draws one or more LabViews
++ LabCanvas manages an HTML5 canvas and draws one or more SimViews

-+ SimView is a LabView that draws DisplayObjects which mirror SimObjects
++ SimView draws DisplayObjects which mirror SimObjects

 + A DisplayObject is created for each SimObject

-+ A LabView has a `screenRect` and a `simRect`
++ SimView has a `screenRect` and a `simRect`

 + CoordMap provides mapping between simulation coordinates and screen coordinates